 My bare bones DS3 DSport e-HDi 115 Airdream costs 17,750, with an extra 495 for the metallic paint and 1,150 for the eMyWay city signature (sic), which comprises air-con, sat-nav and Bluetooth.
 The CO2 emissions are just 99 g/km, so free VED, which is always nice.

-The DS3 should be cheap to run with decent residual values and dealer network that has been known to do the odd deal or you could use carwow to find the best price for you
+The DS3 should be cheap to run with decent residual values and dealer network that has been known to do the odd deal or you could use carwow to find a great price.

 The Citroen DS3 was, as is so often the case with Citroens, a frustrating blend of the very good undermined by minor irritations.
 The steering wheels shape was extraordinarily uncomfortable for me, although I do concede that anyone with thumbs that dont look like misshapen parsnips might not struggle as much as I did.
 And the omission of postcodes in the sat-nav is extraordinary.